Unsupervised Constitutive Model Discovery from Sparse and Noisy Data: Introduction

 The {Virtual Fields Method} (VFM) \cite{pierron2012virtual} provides a variational framework that does not require any forward solves.
 Here, the nodal degrees of freedom are equated with the observational data, and parameters are identified such that the state equation is satisfied within a norm.
 Building on this principle, the unsupervised constitutive model discovery framework known as EUCLID \cite{flaschel2021unsupervised,flaschel2023automated} formulates the discovery task as a sparse regression problem on model libraries constructed from, e.g., Ogden or generalized Mooney-Rivlin features to describe hyperelastic materials, directly enforcing equilibrium in weak form.
 This regression-based perspective enables the automated selection of parsimonious closed-form constitutive models.
 Bayesian extensions of EUCLID \cite{joshi2022bayesian} further quantify uncertainty, while neural-network-based formulations \cite{thakolkaran2022nn,lourencco2024indirect,li2022equilibriumCNN} have demonstrated the potential of unsupervised deep learning for constitutive identification.
 Variational System Identification (VSI) \cite{wang2021inference,wang2021variational}, also inspired by VFM, offers a different weak-form strategy, where global sparse regression is replaced with stepwise elimination based on statistical hypothesis testing, thereby pruning insignificant terms from the candidate set.
+Recently, a database-driven strategy called Material Fingerprinting (MF)~\cite{flaschel2025material} was presented.
+MF reinterprets the discovery problem as a pattern recognition task, matching experimental data against a precomputed database of stress responses from a finite set of established constitutive models (e.g., Gent, Ogden).
+This avoids online optimization, but comes at the cost of constructing a comprehensive database.